 Now, that being said… after making these a few times the thought of adding crumbled browned ground beef and making these beans into a chili did occur to me…

-Also try my cowboy beans.
+Also try my cowboy beans and a family favorite, our Spanish-style beans.

 - 1/4 cup olive oil